Mobilegeddon: The End is Nigh…Maybe

 The algorithm update only affects searches made on mobile devices.
 It won’t affect the search results of users on desktop machines.

 This change is page specific.
 If you have some pages that are mobile-friendly, those pages won’t have their rankings affected.
 You can use the Mobile Usability test inside of Google’s Webmaster tools to see which pages have mobile problems.
-Figure 3 below shows an example of a site where many pages have a mobile usability problem.
+Below shows an example of a site where many pages have a mobile usability problem.

 Of the various mechanisms that can be used to create mobile-friendly pages, none has an advantage in ranking.
 At Smooth Fusion, our favorite approach is responsive design, but having an entirely separate mobile site is an option as well.